Conformal Standard Model

 \section{Conclusion}

-In the present paper, we have considered the fully endowed metric-torsional conformal Standard Model writing the most generally invariant action and deriving the field equations: we have isolated the Higgs sector determining the ground state for the stable stationary potential that determines dynamical symmetry breaking generating masses and cosmological constant; we have discussed the vacuum expectation value in some cases such as de Sitter spacetimes with trace and completely antisymmetric parts of torsion, calculating the generated masses and the cosmological constant; we have discussed how the cosmological constant problem eventually arises.
-The results we have found indicate that the cosmological problem may be solved by a model in which the vacuum expectation value tends to vanish as we move the energy scale from particle physics toward cosmological systems: we have discussed how this is impossible where the Higgs vacuum expectation value is constant as in the Standard Model, possible but might need fine-tunings where the Higgs vacuum expectation value is a parameter as in the metric conformal Standard Model, possible in a dynamical way where the Higgs vacuum expectation value is a field related to the fermion density as in the metric-torsional conformal Standard Model; we also reported that in conformal gravity the possibility to exploit scale transformation may be use to control the value of the cosmological constant, and the cosmological constant problem might have consequences less severe than those it has in the non-conformal Standard Model, and the cosmological constant problem might not even arise in this case, as discussed in \cite{Mannheim:2009qi}.
+In the present paper, we have considered the fully endowed metric-torsional conformal Standard Model writing the most generally invariant action and deriving the field equations: we have isolated the Higgs sector determining the ground state for the stable stationary potential that determines dynamical symmetry breaking generating masses and cosmological constant; we have discussed the vacuum expectation value in some cases, calculating the generated masses and the cosmological constant; we have discussed how the cosmological constant problem arises.
+The results we have found indicate that the cosmological problem may be solved by a model in which the vacuum expectation value tends to vanish as we move the energy scale from particle physics toward cosmological systems: we have discussed how this is impossible where the Higgs vacuum expectation value is constant as in the Standard Model, possible but might need fine-tunings where the Higgs vacuum expectation value is a parameter as in the metric conformal Standard Model, possible in a dynamical way where the Higgs vacuum expectation value is a field as in the metric-torsional conformal Standard Model; we also reported that in conformal gravity the possibility to exploit scale transformation may be use to control the value of the cosmological constant, and the cosmological constant problem might have consequences less severe than those it has in the non-conformal Standard Model, and the cosmological constant problem might not even arise \cite{Mannheim:2009qi}.
 It is then easy to argue that, if beside the metric also torsion is considered and if gravity receives a conformal treatment, when discussing the Standard Model, then both advantages presented here and in \cite{Mannheim:2009qi} can be used simultaneously, in order either to solve or avoid the cosmological constant problem.
-The discussion presented is therefore essential to address one of the most important problems still open in physics.
+The discussion presented is therefore essential to address one of the most important problems in physics.